jf099005/CV_final_2026_MediaTek_group9/README.md

 The system integrates RAFT-based optical flow estimation, backward warping, valid-mask filtering, adaptive fusion, and optional Y-channel super-resolution to improve the visual quality of generated 4K frames.

-A Project Report is included in this repository:

 [View Report](docs/CV_2025_Final.pdf)